+Key Action

-Key Action F1 Toggle pitch changing mode.
-Up / Down Increase / Decrease pitch by 0.1% (in pro- centual mode) or by 0.1 semitone (in semi- tone mode). $\operatorname{Long} \mathbf{Up} \; / \; \operatorname{Long}$ Increase / Decrease pitch by $1\%$ (in pro- Down centual mode) or a semitone (in semitone mode). $\mathbf{Left} \ / \ \mathbf{Right}$ Temporarily change pitch by $2\%$ (beat-match).
-On Reset rate to 100%.
-Off Leave the PITCH SCREEN.
+Long Mode Toggle pitch changing mode.

+Up / Down Increase / Decrease pitch by 0.1% (in procentual mode) or by 0.1 semitone (in semitone mode).

+Long Up / Long Down Increase / Decrease pitch by 1% (in procentual mode) or a semitone (in semitone mode).

+Left / Right Temporarily change pitch by 2% (beat-match).

+Mode Reset rate to 100%.

+On/Off Leave the PITCH SCREEN.